BirdeeHub/make_minesweeper_tutorial/app/README.md

 There is a guide to learn to code in these files.

-Read on.
+You should read HowToCodeJava.txt in src/MySweep first if you are a beginner in java and then return here for reference when needed later.

 This folder contains the compile and package scripts in packaged installs.